 The following is a list of domain tips that we have collected over the years:

-- Don't allow anyone else to register your domain name: It is important that YOU register and maintain control of your own domain name.
-If someone else registers and controls your domain name, they will have control over your website and can turn it off at any point and they can also hold your domain ransom.
+Don't allow anyone else to register your domain name: It is important that YOU register and maintain control of your own domain name.
+If someone else registers and controls your domain name, they will have control over your website and can turn it off at any point.
+They could also hold your domain ransom.
 We've seen all sorts of problems happen when site administrators do not have control over their own domain name.
 We hear the following all the time: "My previous web developer has it and won't give it back" and "a member registered it for me and he's no longer responding".

 We also STRONGLY RECOMMEND using your public alias in place of your real name, and enter random address information in the address fields.
 Even if you purchase privacy, some country-specific domain names like .co.uk WILL STILL PUBLICLY REVEAL THE INFORMATION IN THE NAME FIELD.
 There have also been cases of whois data being revealed publicly leaked.

 NameCheap.com offers FREE domain privacy and it's fully private.

 Make sure your domain is search engine optimized: If possible, pick a domain name that includes words that you think people will use to search for you - for example we use "AdultMemberSites.com".
 Domain names that include searched keywords will show up higher in search results.
 You'll also rank higher if your domain does not include hyphens, and is a .com.

 Once you are ready to purchase your domain, click here to read out domain buying guide.